Skip to content

 To Turn OFF Driver Updates

-2. Navigate to the registry paths shown in the code above using the left sidebar.
+2. Navigate to the keys shown in the code above using the left sidebar.

 3. Change or create the values as shown.
 To create a new value, right-click in the right pane, choose New, then DWORD (32-bit) Value.

-4. Double-click the value to change its number.
+4. Double-click the value to change its data.

-5. Close Registry Editor and restart your computer for the changes to work.
+5. Close Registry Editor and restart your computer for changes to take effect.

 Summary

-• Windows 11 automatically updates drivers with Windows Updates by default to keep your devices working well.
+• By default, Windows 11 updates drivers with Windows Updates to keep your devices working well.

 • You can turn off automatic driver updates using Group Policy Editor or Registry Editor.

-• Group Policy Editor is easier to use but only works on certain Windows editions.
+• Group Policy Editor is easier but only on certain Windows editions.

-• Registry Editor works on all editions but requires careful handling.
+• Registry Editor works on all editions but needs careful handling.

 • Administrator permission is required to make these changes.

-• Turning off driver updates doesn’t always stop all driver updates completely.
+• Turning off driver updates doesn’t always stop all driver updates entirely.

 Was this guide helpful?